defunkt/pystache/README.rst

 Python 3
 ========

-As of version 0.5.1, Pystache fully supports Python 3.
-There are slight differences in behavior between Pystache running under Python 2 and 3, as follows:
+Pystache has supported Python 3 since version 0.5.1.
+Pystache behaves slightly differently between Python 2 and 3, as follows:

 * In Python 2, the default html-escape function ``cgi.escape()`` does not escape single quotes; whereas in Python 3, the default escape function